pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }

 // note: as with PartialOrd, the Ord derive macro
-// orders a type based on the lexographical order
+// orders a type based on the lexicographical order
 // of its members

 // but here's the impls if we wrote them out by hand